MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/DevicePortal.md

 2. From Debug -> Debug settings -> Kernel crash settings -> Crash dump type.

 3. Select: Complete memory dump (in use memory).
-    Make sure the device is rebooted for the setting to take effect
+    Make sure the device is rebooted for the setting to take effect.

-4. Verify  that HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Control\CrashControl\CrashDumpEnabled is set to 0x1
+4. Verify  that `HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Control\CrashControl\CrashDumpEnabled` is set to 0x1.

-5. Update HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Control\CrashControl\DumpFileSize to 0x0
+5. Update `HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Control\CrashControl\DumpFileSize` to 0x0.

 6. Make sure you have enough space on the device for this Dump to be generated.
-You can configure the changing the DumpFile location from here
+You can configure the changing the DumpFile location from here:
-    HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Control\CrashControl\DumpFile
+    `HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Control\CrashControl\DumpFile`

 ## Additional Resources